Permits and notifications - Working hours - Yleistä - UUSI laki

 Exemptions from the rules on regular working hours

-If the nature of an employee’s work requires them to mostly work outside their normal daily working hours, occupational safety and health authorities can waive the rule on regular working hours.
+If the nature of an employee’s work requires them to mostly work outside their normal daily working hours, occupational safety and health authorities can waive the rules on regular working hours and daily rest periods.

-Occupational safety and health authorities can also, in special circumstances, permit employers to introduce period-based working hours in sectors other than those listed in the Working Hours Act.
+Occupational safety and health authorities can also, in special circumstances, permit employers to introduce period-based working hours for jobs other than those listed in the Working Hours Act, if a period-based schedule is necessary in order to organise work in a practical way.

 Exemptions can be sought by sending an informal written application to the Division of Occupational Safety and Health of the Regional State Administrative Agency for Southwestern Finland.
 See here for contact information.
 An opinion by the employees’ representative must be appended to the application.